4 Crucially Important SEO Metrics To Track [Guide]

 Here is how the metric “categories” are commonly used:

-- Diagnostic lag metrics: These metrics are often a snapshot.
+- SEO diagnostic lag metrics: These metrics are often a snapshot.
 They provide insight into what may be contributing to the performance lag metrics, but rarely provide enough detail on what actions should be taken.
 They can take several months to change, so also shouldn’t be checked frequently.
 They often include measures of user engagement and overall authority of the website.

 The most important SEO metrics to measure